UsernameIsJoe/UsernameIsJoe/README.md

 Born and raised in Taiwan, go to school in Boston, currently taking a gap year living in Amsterdam.

+Here I store prototypes of my studies and researches,

 Feel free to hmu with any questioins, or your coolest idea and let's make it real ;)